HEnquist/camilladsp/README.md

 - - see below for other options
 - The binary is now available at ./target/release/camilladsp
 - Optionally install with `cargo install --path .`
+- - Note: the `install` command takes the same options for features as the `build` command.

 ### Customized build
 All the available options, or "features" are: